Sew the seeds

 Releases 56% fewer greenhouse gas emissions

 Sorona® renewably sourced fiber is one of the first 11 products approved as part of the United States Department of Agriculture (USDA) BioPreferred Program for certified bio-based products.

 The bluesign® system unites the textile supply chain to jointly reduce its impact on people and the environment, ensure responsible use of resources, and guarantee the highest level of consumer safety.

 Sustainable Brands is a learning, collaboration, and commerce community of over 348,000 sustainable business leaders from around the globe.
 Their mission is to empower more brands to prosper by leading the way to a better world.

-The Circular Economy 100 brings together members from across the economy to provide unique opportunities for multi-stakeholder collaboration.
+We are a member of the Ellen MacArthur Foundation, which brings together members from across the economy to provide unique opportunities for multi-stakeholder collaboration.
 Member groups include corporates, governments and cities, academic institutions, emerging innovators, small and medium sized enterprises (SMEs) and affiliates.